RizeFinance/rize-js/README.md

 ### 1. Create a new Customer.

-Create Customer is the first endpoint you will use to start the onboard flow.
+Create Customer is the first endpoint to start the onboard flow.
-Your first request to create empty customer with a external id and the users email and a customer object is returned with a uid.
+Your first request to create a customer with a external id and the user's email, after a new customer object is returned with a uid.

 To create a new Customer ([more info](docs.md#create)):